-Left Hand Piano Finger Exercise C, D, E, F and G on Piano in the Bass C position is easy to learn.
-It is great for finger piano strength.
+Left Hand Piano Finger Exercise C D E F and G on Piano in the Bass C position is easy to learn.
+It is great for building left hand finger piano strength.

 Play this fun and easy finger exercise at least five times daily your first month for maximum results.

-If you need a quick review on basic music note values take the time right now to refresh.
+If you need a quick review on basic music note value table take the time right now to refresh.

-Even if you are away from your piano or keyboard you can still benefit by using your desktop or table top to practice.
-Simply play the exercise moving each finger as indicated on the sheet music (click on the link below the video tutorial to access the free sheet music).
+Be sure to use your piano or keyboard as your desktop or table top to practice upon.
+Simply play this left hand piano finger exercise moving each finger as indicated on the sheet music.
+Simply click on the link below the video tutorial to access the free sheet music.

 Piano Finger Exercise